ikngtty/dotfiles/init/macOS/manual.md

 *   Preferences
     *   General
         *   Browser - built-in
+    *   Theme
-    *   Theme - Load the dark theme.
+        *   Main Theme - Load the dark theme.
+        *   Broser Theme - DO NOT load the dark theme.
+It is bad to see.

 ### Karabiner
 Need not to share.